 If you’re feeling overwhelmed homeschooling with a toddler in the home, don’t worry – you are not alone.

-Remember to rely on the flexibility of homeschooling, taking care of basic needs, and getting help in any way.
+Remember to rely on the flexibility of homeschooling, taking care of basic needs, and getting extra help.

 There are a few things you can do to make things easier:

-- Carve out time for your self-care.
-It’s true when you hear that you can’t pour from an empty cup.
+- Carve out some time for your self-care.
+You can’t pour from an empty cup.
 Maybe it’s 15 minutes a day to start, but starting to focus on your spiritual, physical, and mental well-being is a top priority.
-Also, check-in with your family.
+Also, check in with your family.

 - Lean on the flexibility of homeschooling and make sure your schedule is realistic for having a toddler.